Firearms & Ammunition

 Restoring wildlife

-Biologists study, monitor and manage 500 species of mammals and birds using excise taxes, like the many grants used to study and restore black bears — including more than 87 bear projects in 17 states since 2017.
+Biologists study, monitor and manage 500 species of mammals and birds using federal excise taxes, like the many grants used to study and restore black bears — including more than 87 bear projects in 17 states since 2017.

 Three people aiming rifles under supervision of an instructor at a target range